GANGNAM Style: Visiting North & South Korea 2014 Part 3

 14KoreaPic copy

-We saw only two ‘street people' the whole time we were here.
+We saw only two ‘street people’ the whole time we were here.
 I think this is because Koreans are prepared to work and are less lazy than some Kiwis.
 I met this man in a Methodist Park dedicated to John Wesley and gave him some money.
 He was most appreciative and humble.
-None of the demanding attitude I meet quite often among NZ persons have a sense of entitlement.
+None of the demanding attitude I meet quite often among NZ homeless persons who have a sense of entitlement.

 15KoreaPic copy